genesiscommunitysuccess/docs/docs/03_server/10_integration/02_database-streaming-out/02_basics.md

 `--clearText` can be passed if you want to use clear text user and passwords in the configuration file, instead of encrypted ones.

 `--force` if passed to the process, this  attempts to re-insert every trade found in our Genesis table to the RDBMS, ignoring previously inserted records.

+For more information regarding process configuration please see the dedicated page on [Processes](/server/configuring-runtime/processes).

 ### Table joins